jamulussoftware/jamuluswebsite/_posts/2022-01-25-Related-Projects.md

 ## Koord

-Koord pairs Jamulus with real-time video of participants in one application, available for desktop and mobile devices.
+Koord adds real-time video of participants to Jamulus technology in a new application, available for desktop and mobile devices.
 The [Koord.live website](https://koord.live/) offers private servers and additional playback and recording features.

+## Melomax

+The [Melomax website](https://melomax.live) offers private servers groups can use with Jamulus client software.